centrifugal/centrifugo/docs/content/server/private_channels.md

 print(token)
 ```

-Again - the same `secret` from Centrifugo configuration is used to generate private channel JWT as was used to generate connection JWT.
-And as with connection JWT only `HS256 and RSA` algorithms are supported at moment.
+Again - the same `secret` from Centrifugo configuration used to generate a private channel JWT as was used to generate connection JWT.
+And as with connection JWT only `HS256 and RSA` algorithms supported at moment.
 But for RSA tokens you need to use private key known only by your backend.